openstate/openonderwijsdata-api/documentation/rst/data.rst

-    city                                string                                                                  The name of the city, town or village the students originate from. municipality                        string                                                                  The name of the municipality this branch is located in. municipality_code                   integer                                                                 Identifier (assigned by CBS [#cbs]_) to this municipality. year_1                              integer                                                                 The amount of students from this location in year 1. year_2                              integer                                                                 The amount of students from this location in year 2. year_3                              integer                                                                 The amount of students from this location in year 3. year_4                              integer                                                                 The amount of students from this location in year 4. year_5                              integer                                                                 The amount of students from this location in year 5. year_6                              integer                                                                 The amount of students from this location in year 6. zip_code                            string                                                                  Zip code (area) of the location the students originate from.
+    city                                string                                                                  The name of the city, town or village the students originate from. municipality                        string                                                                  The name of the municipality this branch is located in. municipality_code                   integer                                                                 Identifier (assigned by CBS [#cbs]_) to this municipality. year_1                              integer                                                                 The number of students from this location in year 1. year_2                              integer                                                                 The number of students from this location in year 2. year_3                              integer                                                                 The number of students from this location in year 3. year_4                              integer                                                                 The number of students from this location in year 4. year_5                              integer                                                                 The number of students from this location in year 5. year_6                              integer                                                                 The number of students from this location in year 6. zip_code                            string                                                                  Zip code (area) of the location the students originate from.
 Note that this value does not have to be a complete zipcode [#zipcodes]_, but can be somewhat anonimised (in order to preserve privacy of students) by being shortened to two digits.
 Also, students do not necessarily have a permanent residence.
     =================================== =================================== =================================== ==========================================================================